 Examples of the types of changes that may be required include:

 - Application Upgrade — If you are using widely supported applications to exchange files with J.P.
-Morgan, they must be updated to their most current release levels to meet the applicable security standards for protocols, ciphers, message authentication and key exchange algorithms.
+Morgan, they must be updated to their most current release levels to meet the applicable security standards for protocols, ciphers, message authentication, key exchange algorithms and host key algorithms.

 - Application Retirement — If your application is out of date and cannot support the latest security standards (RFCs 4251-4254), then it is possible that it must be replaced with a new application with a more current set of capabilities.
 Migration to the new J.P.
 Morgan environment will not be possible if security standards cannot be met, and safety net accommodations can only be made available for a very limited time.